Jack Owsley

 John Ebsworth Owsley (March 17, 1883 – July 14, 1953) was an American football player and coach and businessman.
 He played college football, principally as a left halfback, for Yale University from 1901 to 1904.
 He was the head coach of Yale's undefeated 1905 football team that outscored opponents 226 to 4.
 He also served as the head football coach at the United States Naval Academy in 1925.
 He gained a reputation as a wartime producer of armaments, working with Marlin-Rockwell Corporation during World War I and with the High Standard Manufacturing Company during World War II.
 He was one of the highest paid persons in the United States in 1941 and 1942.

 Early years

 Owsley was born in Chicago, Illinois, in 1883.
 His father was Heaton Owsley (1856–1930), an Illinois native and manufacturer.
 His mother, Harriet (Byrne) Owsley was a Mississippi native who died in the same year that Owsley was born.
-He was the nephew of Carter Harrison Jr., the mayor of Chicago from 1897 to 1905.
+His father remarried to Lina Harrison (a daughter of Carter Harrison III, who served as mayor of Chicago from 1879 to 1887 and in 1893 until being assassinated).
+This made Owsley the step-nephew of Carter Harrison IV (a son of Harrison III who also served as mayor of Chicago from 1897 to 1905 and 1915–1911).

 Owsley attended preparatory school at the Phillips Academy in Andover, New Hampshire, graduating in 1902.